JoshuaMarkle/nvim/README.md

    └── tex.snippets
 ```

+> [!TIP]
-The easiest way to play around with this config is to take a look within the `enabled.lua` file.
+> The easiest way to play around with this config is to take a look within the `enabled.lua` file.
 This contains a bunch of global variables that either enable or disable plugins throughout this config.

 ## Inspiration